mahlatselelosa/Lung-Cancer-Dashboard/README.md

 Sum of Smoking: Displays the total number of individuals who smoke.

+Positive Cases with Symptoms: Displays the number of positive lung cancer cases linked to key symptoms.

 Total Alcohol Consumers: Displays the total number of individuals who consume alcohol.
 #### Bar Charts
 Positive Cases by Age Group (≤ 49): A bar chart showing the total number of positive lung cancer cases for individuals aged 49 and below.